 → Holiday availability updates.

-Active profiles outperform dormant ones, even with similar review counts.
+Active profiles outperform dormant ones, even when they have similar review counts.

 When you execute all five together, HVAC companies move up the map faster than almost any other industry because urgency amplifies every signal.